1795 The General Assembly of the Commonwealth of Kentucky passed, on December 14th, an act to establish the town of Newport

 1872 The City of Newport established a fire-alarm system with boxes at certain intersections.
 Residents were instructed on proper use of these boxes.

-1892 The Clifton German Methodist Mission layed the cornerstone for their new chapel on October 30 in the area of "Lindsey Hill" which later became Clifton.
+1892 The Clifton German Methodist Mission laid the cornerstone for their new chapel on October 30 in the area of "Lindsey Hill" which later became Clifton.
 The chapel was completed and dedicated on May 22, 1893.

 1893 The Fire Department installed a telegraph system to better utilize their resources in order to never leave the City of Newport without fire protection.